Last updated April 2020

 The annual rate shall be decided at the Annual General Meeting.
 New members will pay a full year’s subscription regardless of when they join.

-4. COMMITTEE The Committee shall comprise six officers.
-These shall be a President, a Secretary, a Treasurer, a Notation Officer, an Archive Officer, and a Newsletter Editor.
+4. COMMITTEE The Committee shall comprise a minimum of six officers.
+These shall include a President, a Secretary, and a Treasurer.
 Their terms of reference shall be as follows:

 (i) To be responsible for the overall liaison between other officers

 (ii)To act as Public Relations Officer